Skip to main content

 If you wish to make a complaint concerning a decision, you must bring it before the Housing Court (Boligretten) within a period of four weeks.

-Go to the website of the Housing Court in Aarhus (in Danish)
+Go to the website of the Housing Court (in Danish)

 The Tenant Complaint Board is an impartial body that settles disputes between the landlord/housing association and the resident.